 When looking to refinance, a borrower has multiple rate and cost options.
-Borrowers can choose to pay upfront discount points to get a lower interest rate, resulting in high closing costs, go with a 0-point loan that has a slightly higher rate with no or limited lender fees, and the consumer primarily pays third-party costs such as appraisal, title insurance, county recording, etc., or finally, get a no-cost loan.
+Borrowers can choose to pay upfront discount points to get a lower interest rate, resulting in high closing costs, go with a 0-point loan that has a slightly higher rate with no or limited lender fees.
+The consumer primarily pays third-party costs such as appraisal, title insurance, county recording, etc., or finally, get a no-cost loan.

 How much your interest rate will increase depends on a variety of factors.
 Generally, the rate increase will be the minimal on a primary residence combined with a borrower with great credit.
 Additionally, higher loan balances limit the rate increase, given that the lender’s credit is paid based on a percentage of the borrowed loan amount.
 Fixed-rate mortgages are also more likely to have a good no-cost option, as adjustable-rate mortgages usually don’t pay out significant lender credits.